mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Variable symbols
 Variables are used as placeholders for quantifying over objects.

+## Variable occurrences
+A variable, or more precisely, an identifier that identifies it (label, identifier, variable name) can appear any number of times within an expression.
+Here, however, expressions are taken to be somewhat more orderly constructs that appear as functions or abstractions in lambda calculus, or as logical expressions (formulas, sentences) in predicate logic.
+In fact, in predicate logic, a sentence is a formula without free variables - such formulas collect all the interest.

+Predicate logic has quantifiers, lambda calculus has lambda-binders, and both serve a similar purpose - they are places intended for parameter declaration.
+Sometimes, the term "variable" is taken as the most general "container" that includes "parameters".
+Then, the term "parameter" is used to refer only to *local variables*, i.e. variables that are local to a function or a logical expression.

+has 2 types of "occurrences" in an expression.
+Any variable has at most one *binding occurence*

+An occurrence of a variable is any appearance of the varaible following its binding occurrence.

 ## Weakening
 The weakening rule, one of the structural rules that operate directly on the structure of a deduction system, states that the hypotheses or conclusion of a sequent may be extended with additional members and still remain valid.